Tucker Durkin

-Tucker Durkin (born September 5, 1990 in Huntingdon Valley, Pennsylvania) is an American Professional lacrosse player who played high school lacrosse at La Salle College High School and collegiately at Johns Hopkins University.
-He currently plays for the Atlas Lacrosse Club, and wears #51.
-Durkin also is an assistant coach for the Drexel Men’s Lacrosse program.
-Durkin was drafted #3 overall to the Hamilton Nationals, who later became the Florida Launch in Major League Lacrosse.
-He then joined the Atlas Lacrosse Club of the Premier Lacrosse League, founded in 2019 by Paul Rabil.
+Tucker Durkin (born September 5, 1990 in Huntingdon Valley, Pennsylvania) is an American retired professional lacrosse player.

+Durkin played lacrosse collegiately at Johns Hopkins University.
+There he won the division 1 defenseman of the year award twice consecutively in 2012 and 2013.
+He was inducted into the Johns Hopkins Athletic Hall of Fame in 2024.
+He was drafted third overall to the Hamilton Nationals, who later became the Florida Launch in Major League Lacrosse.
+He then joined the Atlas Lacrosse Club of the Premier Lacrosse League, founded in 2019, retiring after the 2023 season.

+He played for the United States men's national lacrosse team twice, at the 2014 tournament and the 2018 tournament, winning the tournament best defenseman award and the 2018 championship.

+Tucker Durkin is one of the most decorated and dominant defensemen of his era, known for his toughness, leadership and tremendous stick checks.

+He is currently the defensive coordinator for the Drexel Men’s Lacrosse program.